Rosuav/MustardMine/README.md

 * Permit over-long tweets to be sent in pieces.
 When the scheduled time hits, send the tweet pieces (split on any whitespace? prioritize newline??) and chain them as replies, which currently isn't possible in the MM UI.
-* Make an easy way to do a "temporary adjustment" where you don't save your main setup, but can apply this start-of-stream change.
-Or a "previous"?

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.